nikk0007/devopsprojects/cicd/06-terraform-ansible-Sonarqube-setup/README.md

 - terraform plan
 - terraform apply -auto-approve

-You can access nexus at port8081 using EC2 Public IP.
+You can access nexus at port 9000 using EC2 Public IP.
+Login using admin as username and password.

 Destroy the infra after use:
 - terraform destroy -auto-approve